jasminejmv/cse5335-jxv2205/README.md

 	Reasons for selecting: New to web programming,
 			One of suggested server frameworks
 			I intend to use both frameworks over both project

 b.
 JQuery for client framework.
-Same reasons as above
+Besides the same reasons as above, wanted and exposure to AJAX technology.

 c.
 Being new to web programming it wasn't a cakewalk in particular